bernardolemos/WaveNet_and_Variant/README.md

 # WaveNet
-## A WaveNet a variant of WaveNet implemented in Keras
+## WaveNet and a variant of WaveNet implementation in Keras
-This work implements the WaveNet network architecture and samll variant.
+This work implements the WaveNet network architecture and small variant.
 The implementation is based on:
 1. [WaveNet: : A Generative Model for Raw Audio](https://arxiv.org/pdf/1609.03499.pdf)
 2. [Temporal Modeling Using Dilated Convolution and Fating for Voice-Activity-Detection](https://ai.google/research/pubs/pub47212)